cheerstopaula/ds4cg-workshop/README.md

 # Getting Started
 ## Installing Dependencies and Packages
 Use these steps for setting up a development environment to install and work with code in this template:
 1) Set up a Python 3 virtual environment using [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#) or [Virtualenv](https://virtualenv.pypa.io/en/latest/index.html).
 Read [Python Virtual Environments: A Primer](https://realpython.com/python-virtual-environments-a-primer/#the-virtualenv-project) for details on how to get started with virtual environments and why you need them.
+For a _really detailed_ explanation, see [An unbiased evaluation of environment management and packaging tools](https://alpopkes.com/posts/python/packaging_tools/).
 2) Activate your virtual environment.

 3) Install the package.